About This Unit

 77 Wing was formed and grouped 22,30 and 31 Squadrons, operating from Coomalie Creek in the Northern Territory later in the war.

 By the end of the war, No 31 Squadron had destroyed 54 aircraft and nine ships, and seriously damaged a further four ships.
 The Beaufighter's armament was steadily upgraded during the war, firstly with the addition of underwing bombs and later, wing mounted rockets were installed.
+The Australian-manufacured variants were the most heavily armed; four .50 calibre machine guns replacing the six .303 wing guns of the British marks.

 The Squadron's impressive wartime achievements came to an end in July 1946 when the unit was disbanded.